A May-type spectral sequence for higher topological Hochschild homology: Construction of the spectral sequence.

-\end{definition} Clearly Definition~\ref{def of gen hom thy} is just a formulation, in a general pointed model category, of the Eilenberg-Steenrod axioms (from \cite{MR0012228}) for a generalized homology theory with connective (i.e., vanishing in negative degrees) coefficients.
-The ``connectivity of smash products'' axiom is easily proven anytime one has an $E$-homology K\"{u}nneth spectral sequence in $\mathcal{C}$, which is the case in (for example) any of the usual models for the stable homotopy category.
+\item[Connectivity of the unit object] We have $E_n(\mathbbm{1}) \cong 0$ for all $n<0$. \item[Connectivity of smash products] Suppose that $X,Y$ are objects of $\mathcal{C}$, and that $A,B$ are nonnegative integers such that $E_n(X) \cong 0$ for all $n<A$, and $E_n(Y) \cong 0$ for all $n<B$.
+Then $E_n(X\Smash Y) \cong 0$ for all $n<A+B$. \end{description} \end{definition} Clearly, Definition~\ref{def of gen hom thy} is just a formulation, in a general pointed model category, of (the triangulated category form of) the Eilenberg-Steenrod axioms, from \cite{MR0012228}, for a generalized homology theory with connective coefficients.
+The ``connectivity of smash products'' axiom is easily proven anytime one has an $E$-homology K\"{u}nneth spectral sequence in $\mathcal{C}$, which is the case in any of the usual models for the stable homotopy category.